-The concept in the new design was not to replicate the old facility but to create a modern stadium within the historic structure.
-The historic colonnades are juxtaposed against a contemporary steel-and-glass stadium.
-The design solution was an asymmetrical shape, with four levels of skybox suites stacked on one side of the stadium and cantilevered seating bowls.
-The long spans and cantilevers used throughout the design accommodated the existing structure’s width and ensured unobstructed views while adding a sense of movement to the bowl.
+The concept—not replicating the old facility but creating a modern stadium within the confines of the historic structure—juxtaposes the historic colonnades against a contemporary steel-and-glass stadium with an asymmetrical shape, featuring four levels of skybox suites and club seating on one side and cantilevered grandstand seating on the other.
+The long spans and cantilevers used throughout accommodate the existing structure’s width and ensure unobstructed views while adding a sense of movement.

-Upon completion, the project benefited a wide constituency: the Bears, their fans, the Chicago Park District, and Chicago residents and visitors.
-The Bears now play on natural turf that is heated from below, and the team’s once rustic training and dressing rooms are now modernized.
-Stadium amenities for fans feature added and improved restrooms and concessions, more comfortable seats, improved sightlines, two 23’ x 82’ video-replay boards, 133 luxury suites, and three club lounges that overlook the historic colonnades and Lake Michigan beyond.
-The surrounding 17 acres of landscaped parkland includes a veterans sculpture and water wall, a children’s garden, a terraced park, a police memorial garden, a winter garden, and a sledding hill.
-Chicago residents and visitors are now able to enjoy year-round access to the historic colonnades, the expanded parkland, and a more cohesive and welcoming campus that connects to the adjacent Field Museum, Shedd Aquarium and Adler Planetarium.
+The Bears now play on natural turf heated from below, and the team’s training and dressing rooms are modernized.
+Stadium amenities for fans feature added and enhanced restrooms and concessions, 62,000 seats, improved sightlines, two 23’ x 82’ video-replay boards, 133 luxury suites, and three club lounges that overlook the historic colonnades and Lake Michigan.
+The surrounding 17 acres of landscaped parkland include a veterans sculpture and water wall, a children’s garden, a police memorial garden, a winter garden, and a sledding hill.
+Chicago residents and visitors now enjoy year-round access to the historic colonnades, a new boulevard for improved vehicular circulation, underground parking, the expanded parkland, and a more cohesive and welcoming campus that connects to the adjacent Field Museum, Shedd Aquarium and Adler Planetarium.